 - Unlimited storage

-Although the company provides “unlimited” storage and “unlimited” bandwidth, don’t have high expectations on its features.
+Although the company provides “unlimited” storage and “unlimited” bandwidth, don’t have high expectations for its features.
 It offers free hosting, so you shouldn’t expect the best of services.
 For these “unlimited” services, it has lots of limits for server resources.

-If you want to host a website with a few images, you’re likely to get hit with “server limit reached” message or similar even before you finish building the website.
+If you want to host a website with a few images, you’re likely to get hit with a “server limit reached” message or similar even before you finish building the website.
 If you want to run a text hobby website or want to test something really simple, then you can try out InfinityFree.
 For other things, including a simple company website, you should look elsewhere.

 One thing that I noticed is that it doesn’t support the installation of Let’s Encrypt SSL certificates and similar free SSL services.
 For a free hosting service, I doubt that its free SSL are paid ones, so I don’t understand the restriction on customers being unable to set up these free SSLs themselves.

-Despite its limitations, it does do well for beginners with Softaculous application installer.
+Despite its limitations, it does do well for beginners with the Softaculous application installer.
 Experienced users can program their website with PHP and choose the version that they prefer.
 Also, the company provides 400 MySQL databases, Linux operating system, and Apache webserver.

 Customers get 10 email accounts.
 That’s more than enough for a hobby website.
-To enhance performance, it helps customers to easily connect with CloudFlare CDN from their control panel.
+To enhance performance, it helps customers easily connect with CloudFlare CDN from their control panel.
 For the panel, customers get cPanel.

 Pricing and Support

 As I mentioned above, InfinityFree offers a free web hosting service.
 There’s no money involved.
 If you don’t want to or don’t have the money to buy a domain, you can use its free domain.

-However, as I mentioned, you shouldn’t use the service for more than hobby websites.
+However, as mentioned above, you shouldn’t use the service for more than hobby websites.
 Customers that expect it to work for more are disappointed.
-Hence the many negative reviews online.
+Hence, the many negative reviews online.

-The company still makes money though but from ads.
+The company still makes money, but from ads.
 The ad don’t show on customers’ websites, but on its own company website and your control panel.